Types of UX research

 Bringing together a group of users to facilitate discussions and gather collective insights allows for interactive exchanges between participants, providing a broader understanding of shared experiences and opinions.

 Quantitative research involves collecting and analyzing numerical data to understand user behavior, preferences, and patterns.
-It focuses on gathering measurable and objective data that can be analyzed to draw conclusions and guide data-driven decision making.
+It focuses on gathering measurable and objective data that can be analyzed to draw insights and guide data-driven decision making.

 To conduct quantitative research, you typically use large sample sizes to ensure the statistical significance of the data.
 You can conduct surveys and usability tests using a research tool like Lyssna, which automatically records and analyzes data and calculates metrics like time on task, error rate, or success rate so you can assess usability, identify trends, and make informed decisions.